dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

             - **Purpose**: Wrapper function that calls the Google sign in API.
 It allows the user to sign in with their Google account
         4. void signOut()
             - **Purpose**: Wrapper function that calls the Google sign in API.
 It allows the user to log out of their account
+        5. String checkAttendance(String sub, List\<double> userCoordinates, double userTime, String id)
+            - **Purpose**: Checks if the user is in class based on the sub, user current location, the current time of the class, and the schedule ID that the user is interacting with

 ### **4.2.
 Databases**
 1. **Schedule**